jenselg/obfs/README.md

 ##### Instance notes:

-    - Instance path is accessed via this.instance
+    - instance path is accessed via this.instance
-    - Nested object paths are strings in dot notation
+    - nested object paths are strings in dot notation

 ##### Planned instance options: